TranscendVR/transcend/README.md

 ## How to Play
 Transcend supports:
 * keyboard/mouse controls on Chrome 56 or higher on a PC or Mac

-* Headset/controller controls on the Google Daydream.
+Note: Headset/controller controls on the Google Daydream coming soon.

 ### Keyboard and Mouse Controls: